googleworkspace/solutions/calendar-sheet-timesheet/README.md

 update_time: 2019-09-08
 ---

-# Manage your timesheet with the calender and sheets
+# Record time and activities in Calendar and Sheets

 _Create calender events for your activities, and synchronise to your timesheet in sheets for reporting._